dfinity/dre-airflow/README.md

 * local testing story (unit tests)
 * CI/CD pipeline story

+## Continuous integration and deployment

+*TBD*.
+We do not yet have a pipeline to run automated tests or to create artifacts that will be deployed to production, largely because we do not have a production Airflow setup yet.

 ## Local development environment setup

 To get the right libraries loaded into your IDE: